China has convicted two Tibetans of "intentional homicide" for inciting self-immolations in protest of Chinese rule.

 The government has condemned the suicides as acts of terrorism, saying they are encouraged by exiled activists who are working for Tibet's independence.

-Chinese Foreign Ministry spokesperson Hong Lei said Thursday's trial shows the Dalai Lama is behind the self-immolations.
-The exiled Tibetan spiritual leader has denied the accusations.
+Chinese Foreign Ministry spokesperson Hong Lei said Thursday's trial shows the Dalai Lama is behind the self-immolations, a charge the exiled spiritual leader has denied.

 Beijing has been under increasing pressure to stop the suicide protests, which increased rapidly during the last half of 2012.